jadeuros/python-guide/docs/notes/contribute.rst

 Contribute
 ~~~~~~~~~~

-Python-guide is under active development, and contributors are welcome.
+Python-guide is under active development and contributors are welcome.

 If you have a feature request, suggestion, or bug report, please open a new
 issue on GitHub_.
 To submit patches, please send a pull request on GitHub_.